-Hornbills are large and charismatic birds with a long bill that forms into a size-able and mostly cavity filled ‘casque’.
-They make rather loud calls that is amplified by their casque.
+Hornbills are large and charismatic birds with a long bill that forms into a sizeable and mostly cavity filled ‘casque’.
+They make rather loud calls that are amplified by their casque.
 When the larger hornbills fly overhead they make a whooshing with each wing beat.

 Their feathers form over their eyes just like eyelashes do on mammals.
 They are considered to be the farmers of the rainforest because of the wide range of fruit they consume then transport and later cast via droppings over wide distances.

-Although it is firmly believed that hornbills first evolved out of Africa it has been here in Asia where it seem to have evolved into that many more new species.
-Later when conditions were ideal some of these Asian hornbill were believed to have recolonized parts of Africa.
-In continental Southeast Asia we have 13 species while in Malaysia there are 10 species of hornbills.
-Here on Langkawi there are only 3 species, namely the Great Hornbill, Wreathed Hornbill and Oriental Pied Hornbill.
+Although it is firmly believed that hornbills first evolved out of Africa it has been here in Asia where it seems to have evolved into that many more new species.
+Later when conditions were ideal some of these Asian hornbills were believed to have recolonized parts of Africa.
+In continental Southeast Asia, we have 13 species while in Malaysia there are 10 species of hornbills.
+Here in Langkawi, there are only 3 species, namely the Great Hornbill, Wreathed Hornbill and Oriental Pied Hornbill.